ROCm/clARMOR/README.md

         for these API calls before they run.
         This flag turns off that API checking.

-    --detector_path (or -d):
-        This should be the root directory of the clARMOR installation you are using.
-        This should be automatically set as a path relative to the location of the run script, but if it is incorrect, you can set it with this parameter.

 The following parameter can be used to help debug broken applications and problems in the detector itself: